I’m Bijou Basu!

 I recently began my MD-PhD training (MSTP) at Case Western Reserve University School of Medicine.
 In 2018, I graduated from Washington University in St. Louis with a double major in Statistics and Biology and spent one year working at the National Institutes of Health.
 I am passionate about scientific research and its intersection with medicine and look forward to pursuing my MD-PhD training.

 My passions also include service and advocacy work, and last year I started my own nonprofit, No Longer Voiceless, to assist with the feelings surrounding end of life.
-We work with hospice and end of life patients to collect their stories and create a “Legacy Book” as a way of remembrance.
+We work with chronic illness and end of life patients to collect their stories and create a “Legacy Book” as a way to have autonomy.
 Although a difficult path, this has been a rewarding experience.
 You can learn more about my nonprofit here

 At the end of the day, I hope through my work in both science and advocacy I can help to make the world just a little better.